May 8 - 26, 2021

 Bird watching, including Refugio Paz de las Aves

 Spend the morning bird watching a variety of dazzling, colorful birds.
 Visit Refugio Paz de las Aves for more bird watching and a traditional Ecuadorian brunch.
 Take in the wildlife around the lodge at Bellavista, including countless colorful hummingbirds that frequent feeders on the lodge grounds.
-Return to Quito for dinner and an overnight stay.
+On your return to Quito, if time allows, visit Mitad del Mundo (Half of the World).
+Enjoy dinner and an overnight stay in Quito.

 Fly to Galápagos; first landing on Mosquera Islet